 Remember to think about long-term hazards to health (e.g. high levels of noise, exposure to harmful substances, common causes of work-related mental ill health)

-If you would like more ideas on how to identify hazards in the workplace, have a listen to our podcast for 10 simple suggestions!
+If you would like more surefire ways to identify hazards in the workplace, watch our video or have a listen to our podcast below.

 Can you identify the Hazards?